Deformation of Quintic Threefolds to the Chordal Variety: Degenerate stable maps to the central fiber

-\textbf{3.2.
-Combinatorics of the Degenerate Maps.} In this section we write down explicitly the combinatorial laws governing the stable maps to ${\mathfrak X}_0$.
-Let $\eta = (\Gamma_1,\Gamma_2)$ be a pair of compatible topological types, i.e. $\Gamma_1$ and $\Gamma_2$ have the same number $r$ of distinguished marked points and the identically indexed distinguished marked points have the same $\mu$-weight.
-As we said, we will only be concerned with the case $g_1 \equiv g_2 \equiv 0$, which covers all possibilities in the case $g=0$ respectively some of the possibilities when $g>0$.
+In this section, we write explicitly the combinatorial laws governing the stable maps to ${\mathfrak W}_0$.
+Let $\Gamma_1$ and $\Gamma_2$ be compatible topological types, i.e. $\Gamma_1$ and $\Gamma_2$ have the same number $r$ of distinguished marked points and the identically indexed distinguished marked points have the same $\mu$-weight.
+As we said, we will only be concerned with the case $g_1 \equiv g_2 \equiv 0$, which covers all cases if $g=0$ and a fraction of the cases when $g>0$.